team6036/peninsulaportal/README.md

 ## Pages and Tools

 ### Add Page
 Your home page, where you can pick what page to add, including any of the pages listed below.
-Includes searching for quick access to wanted tables, topics, and tools
+Includes searching for quick access to wanted tables, topics, and tools.

 ### Browser Page
-Views any table or topic, similar to your operating system's file explorer
+Views any table or topic, similar to your operating system's file explorer.

 ### Graph Page
 Graphs numerical and discrete topics in NT.
 Choose window view, in `ms`, of the graph to see.
 Pick colors for different variables.